Google Hangouts gets hung out to dry in 2020, report says

 Google will reportedly kill off its Hangouts chat app in 2020.

-The reported move many not surprise many, as the company has shifted its focus to developing other communication platforms.
+The reported move may not surprise many because the company has shifted its focus to other communication platforms.
 Last year, Google said it was "evolving" Hangouts to focus on two new services: Hangouts Meet, a video conferencing feature, and Hangouts Chat, a messaging platform and Slack competitor.
-Google said it would therefore remove SMS functionality in the classic Hangouts app last year.
+Google removed SMS functionality in the classic Hangouts app last year.

 In April, the company began focusing on Chat, an Android alternative to Apple's iMessage.
 Google also put its Allo messaging app on hold two years after its introduction.